LukeShortCloud/rootpages/src/commands/virtualization.rst

-   "net-destroy", "forcefully stop a libvirt network" "net-autostart", "enable the libvirt network to be started when the libvirtd service is also started" "net-undefine", "remove the configure for the libvirt network"
+   "net-destroy", "forcefully stop a libvirt network" "net-autostart", "enable the libvirt network to be started when the libvirtd service is also started" "net-undefine", "remove the configure for the libvirt network" pool-list, list the available image pools pool-refresh <IMAGE_POOL>, refresh the cache list of current image names that exist in a given pool

 .. csv-table::
    :header: Example, Explanation